Se7enB2st/Mamba/README.md

-# Tribute-Page
+*Tribute-Page*

-Simple Tribute Page to Kobe Bryant made from basic HTML 5 and CSS.
+A simple tribute page for Kobe Bryant, built using HTML 5 and CSS3.

-# #Truelegend #Theblackmamba #GOAT
+#Truelegend #Theblackmamba #GOAT